rifaavalon/fizzbuzzcl/README.md

 Once the command is run you should see the output for fizzbuzz in your terminal window.

-To run the rspec tests run the following command in the root of the directory ` rspec spec/fizz_buzz.rb
+To run the rspec tests run the following command in the root of the directory:

+`
+rspec spec/fizz_buzz.rb
 `